The Coomalie Council was formed in 1991.

 The Council must hold a meeting at least once a month.
-The date and time of a Council meeting is decided either at a previous meeting, by the clerk or by the Minister for Local Government.
+The date and time of a Council meeting are decided either at a previous meeting, by the clerk or by the Minister for Local Government.

 The President may call a special meeting of the Council by giving at least 7 days notice to the other members.

-A minimum of 3 members or 50 electors, may seek a special meeting of the Council, in writing and stating the reasons for the request.
+A minimum of 3 members or 50 electors, may seek a special meeting of the Council, in writing and state the reasons for the request.
 The President must then call the meeting no later than 14 days after the day the request is received and members are then notified accordingly.

 When a special meeting is to be held, the clerk must display a written notice of the meeting in a place that he considers likely to be frequented by residents.